3dem/relion-documents/source/Tutorial/Autopicking.rst

      As of |RELION|-3.0, this functionality has been extended with an option to 're-center refined coordinates' on a user-specified X,Y,Z-coordinate in the 3D reference used for a :jobtype:`3D classification` or :jobtype:`3D auto-refine` job.
      This will adjust the X and Y origin coordinates of all particles, such that a reconstruction of the newly extracted particles will be centered on that X,Y,Z position.
      This is useful for focused refinements.)

-:Manually set pixel size?: No

-     (This is only necessary when the input micrograph :textsc:`star` file does NOT contain CTF information.)

 On the :guitab:`extract` tab you set the parameters for the actual particle extraction: